buraglio/IPv6-eVPN/README.md

 4. AGG1 - Arista Aggregation device (i.e. a regional or localish aggregation router and eVPN aggregator)
 5. WAN1 - Arista upstream router representing a WAN segment or set of segments

+### Usernames and Access
+Yes, the secrets are in the configurations.
+You can cut and paste the configurations into your lab directly.
+All devices use admin/admin as the username and password.

 ### Diagrams and physical layout